M1chlCZ/CampusCash-MN-install/README.md

 ```
 And follow on screen prompts.

-This script contains additional commands which is set inside the .profile file, which can be used anywhere and those are
+This script contains additional commands, which can be used anywhere.
+Here is list of them.
 ```
 Command              | What does it do?
 ---------------------------------------------------